25 Glow In The Dark Party Ideas | All You Need to Know

 Can I Add Glow in the Dark Food as a Party Idea?

-Yes, but make sure you use black light if you want your foods and drinks to glow as well.
+Yes, but make sure you use black lights if you want your foods and drinks to glow as well.
 Here are some suggestions:

 What Clothes Are Best to Wear at a Glow in the Dark Party?

-If you organize a glow in the dark party with black lights, some of the best clothes to wear are the glow party outfits and fabrics that are either fluorescent or white.
+If you organize a glow in the dark party with black lights, the best clothes to wear are those of a certain color scheme.
 As we all know, the more neon colors you wear, the more chances you have to glow in the dark.
 Your safest bets are fluorescent clothes in pink, yellow, and orange.
+White also glows brightly under blacklights.

 25 Glow in the Dark Party Ideas

-With some face paint that glows in the dark, you and the people at your party can really have a wild time.
+With some face paint that glows in the dark (check these out on Amazon) or neon makeup, you and the people at your party can really have a wild time.
 Have everyone get really artistic and paint their faces with different colors.
 When the lights go off, the face paint on all of those faces will glow with creativity.
-Kids, in particular, love face painting and you will keep them happy for the entire length of the party!
+Kids, in particular, love face painting, and you will keep them happy for the entire length of the party!
 If you also want to engage your teens in a challenge, prompt them to paint each others’ faces or get creative with their younger brothers and sisters!
 Be sure to use paint that’s skin-friendly, and not paint that contains lead or any other harmful chemicals.
-While we don’t want to alarm you, we considered it necessary to tell you about this because many people have made this mistake in the past.

 Glow in the Dark Hide and Seek